METALS-Copper falls as stronger dollar overpowers positive China data

-* LME/ShFE arb: bit.ly/2wZSAEz (Updates throughout, moves dateline from SINGAPORE)
+* LME/ShFE arb: bit.ly/2wZSAEz (Updates With closing prices)

 By Peter Hobson